Committed to connecting the world

 Banner

-The International Telecommunication Union (ITU), in collaboration with the World Health Organization (WHO), is organizing a workshop on "Safe Listening in video gaming and esports: Updates (2)" which will take place in the ITU Headquarters, in Geneva, Switzerland on 4 - 5 July 2024.
-Real-time captioning service and remote participation will be provided for this workshop.
+The International Telecommunication Union (ITU), in collaboration with the World Health Organization (WHO), organized a workshop on "Safe Listening in video gaming and esports: Updates (2)" which took place in the Room K, ITU Headquarters, in Geneva, Switzerland on 4 - 5 July 2024.
+Real-time captioning service and remote participation was provided for this workshop.

 Video gaming and esports have surged in global popularity, captivating up to three billion enthusiasts worldwide.
 With a user base of 600 million on console platforms and 1.1 billion on personal computers, these activities have solidified their status as both premier entertainment forms and have born new streams of competitive gameplay, referred to as esports (competitive and organized video gaming, in which two or more parties (individuals or teams) face each other under regulated and structured conditions).
 Nevertheless, the increasing prevalence of prolonged and loud audio exposure in these activities has raised serious health concerns, particularly related to hearing damage and sound-induced hearing loss.